 See our pick of the best holiday destinations in Africa.

 Top Asia holiday destinations

+Asia also has some astonishing cities.
+Tokyo combines the world’s most advanced technology with some of its oldest cultural rituals.
 Beijing is also a beguiling mix of old and new, while Moscow offers unrivalled cultural pomp and grandeur as well as the political intrigues of the Kremlin.
-It can be combined with a visit to St Petersburg.
+Combine it with a visit to St Petersburg.

 Adventure holiday destinations

 South America sees relatively few visitors from the UK, but it’s growing fast as many adventurous holidaymakers realise its enormous potential.